-The transition from the WFI mode to the Run mode is caused by:
+The transition from the WFI Standby mode to the Run mode is caused by:

-- an interrupt, masked or unmasked - an imprecise data abort, regardless of the value of the CPSRA bit - a debug request, regardless of whether debug is enabled - a cp15 maintenance request from another processor - a reset.
+- An interrupt, masked or unmasked. - An asynchronous data abort, regardless of the value of the CPSR.
+A bit.
+A pending wake-up event prevents the processor from entering low power mode. - A debug request, regardless of whether debug is enabled. - A cp15 maintenance request from another processor - A reset.